 An old storage cupboard has been transformed into a cool chill out area for the children to reflect and relax.
-Staff are constantly working hard developing the area and making changes, adding lots of sensory things, and things with different textures, a large mirror, soft toys, a tape recorder/cd player and fibre optics and bubble tubes already in place.
+Staff are constantly working hard developing the area and making changes, adding lots of sensory things, and things with different textures, a large mirror.
+Fibre optics and bubble tubes already in place.
 We raised money during the past year to update the area with new resources.